 How to Present a Job Offer

-You’ve decided on your preferred candidate, but it’s not often up to one person’s discretion who gets hired and who doesn’t.
-Make sure you have thorough discussions with all the people your preferred hire is going to be working with before you extend the offer.
+Generally, it’s not often up to the recruiter’s discretion who gets hired and who doesn’t.
+Therefore, a crucial step is having thorough discussions with all the people the preferred hire will be working with before reaching out with a proposal.

 The Offer Itself